- How Much Money Is Needed To Invest In Rental Property?

 And while bathrooms are usually designed in a manner where neighbors would not be able to peep into, it does not mean that people would not know when you are having a shower.

-This is because of the noise your make in the shower and walls that are not sound proof.
+This is because walls are seldom sound proof and the water-splattering noise you make in the shower can be heard by neighbors especially in units directly above and below you.
 Which leads us to the next factor.

 Living in close quarters along with other families can inevitably get noisy at times.